ADV99/ParticleNet_FCCSW/FCCAnalyses/README.md

 			pfcand_e[k] = (JetsConstituents_e->at(j))[k]; //k-th element of the j-th vector pointed by JetsConstituents_e
 ```

 In the ntuple, a jet overall property will be just a `double`.
-Since we don't know a priori how many constituents the jet has, we initialize the constituent property as an array with a number of elements larger than possible number of constituents; we set all the values to 0 .
-When we actually create the branch of the ntuple (`ntuple->Branch("nconst", &nconst, "nconst/I")`), we pass as the size of the entry the actual number of constituents which has already been read into another branch (during the loop).
+Since we don't know a priori how many constituents the jet has, we initialize a constituent feature as an array with a number of elements larger than possible number of constituents, to be sure that we succeed in reading all of them from the input file (this array works as a temporary "home" before being sent to the output file); we initialize all the values to 0.
+When we create the branch of the ntuple (`ntuple->Branch("nconst", &nconst, "nconst/I")`), we pass as the size of the entry the actual number of constituents which has already been read into another branch (during the loop), in order not to save all the padding zeros contained in the local array.

 ###### Setting the flags
 We read the name and take the character in the name corresponding to the class (in this case last letter before .root); we fix the flag in the beginning and never change it anymore; since it is pointing to the ntuple branch, everytime I call .Fill the same value will be added to the branch.